AdaCore/training_material/courses/rust_essentials/030_types_and_values/02_variables.rst

 .. code:: rust

-  // We are binding the name "apples" to the value 5 let apples = 5;
+  // We are binding the name 'apples' to the value 5 let apples = 5;

-  // We are binding the name "person" to the value "Alice" let person = "Alice";
+  // We are binding the name 'person' to the value 'Alice' let person = "Alice";

 -------------------------------------